DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/03 Add Content to the Popup.md

+You can define static content in the Popup's markup or use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate) when the content is dynamic.
+In the code below the content is static but we use **contentTemplate** as dynamic content will be added at a later stage.

 ---
 ##### jQuery

-Use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate) to define content of the Popup:

     <!-- tab: index.js -->
     $(function () {